Architecting What Doesn't Yet Exist

 About This Work

-I've spent my life inside systems - families, organizations, institutions - often holding what others could not or would not.
+I've spent my life inside systems - families, organizations, institutions - often holding structural risk others could not yet see.

 My work lives at the intersection of leadership, grief, and transformation.
 I write to make sense of what I've seen, lost, carried, and rebuilt.